 560m BP: “Sheep farmer in Australia discovers oldest vertebrate fossil” - BBC website news 24/10/03 (30 my older than previous contender from China).

-534m BP: The whole of Australia rotated 90 degrees, North America moves rapidly north according to paleomagnetic evidence, say Caltech's Kirschvink (Science, 25/9/1997); could be seen as crustal displacement with poles moving to the Equator.
+534m BP: The whole of Australia rotated 90 degrees; North America moves rapidly north, according to paleomagnetic evidence, say Caltech's Kirschvink (Science, 25/9/1997); the Flem-Aths would argue this was due to a crustal displacement with the poles moving to the Equator.

-520m BP: Maotianshan Shales record pre-Burgess Shale assemblage of Cambrian fauna, containing examples of most arthrapod ancestors. http://en.wikipedia.org/wiki/Maotianshan_Shales
+520m BP: Maotianshan Shales record pre-Burgess Shale assemblage of Cambrian fauna, containing examples of most arthropod ancestors.

-500m BP: Another peak of activity in the bombardment of the Moon according to dating of Apollo rocks, this time being of smaller material.
-See previous peak of 3.2 Billion BP.
+500m BP: Another peak of activity in the bombardment of the Moon, according to the dating of Apollo rocks; albeit of smaller material than in the previous peak of 3.2 Billion BP.

-450m BP: Ordovician; magnetic orientation of rocks suggest North Africa over South Pole?
-Scientists discovered signs of glaciation in the Sahara in the 1960s which support the finding (Feuerbacher, p.8).
+450m BP: Magnetic orientation of rocks suggest North Africa over South Pole?
+In the 1960's, scientists discovered signs of glaciation in the Sahara which support the finding (Feuerbacher, p.8).

 440m BP: England/Scotland ocean - sea creatures (Earth’s Story).

 439m BP: Ordovician-Silurian extinction, killing 60% of marine genera.
 Caused by drop, then rise in sea levels as glaciers formed/melted?
 (Siegel).

 400m BP: Global glaciation/ice age.
 Devonian period: coral fossils, with their annular and daily growth rings, indicate a day then lasted 21hrs 55 minutes and a year around 400 days (Do We Really Need The Moon?
 BBC2, 25/9/14).

 370m BP: Fossilised 'fish with legs' dated to (Miller, pp. 126-7.